reireynoso/block-flix-lab/README.md

 ## Deliverables

-**It might help to first draw out the component hierarchy** **Not all of the components have been generated for you.
-You have the freedom to reuse components or create new components.**
+**It might help to first draw out the component hierarchy**

 * Fetch the data from http://localhost:4000/items
 * Render each item with the ItemCard component.